padresb/BeatDrop-Music-Visualizer-MacOS/README.md

 * Playback Hotkeys that can be controlled on any media players
 * DeepMash Mode
 * Pressing 'C' to add random values of ret /= float3(r, g, b); in the final of the comp shader code (with 30% chance to add ret /= float3(bass, mid, treb));
-* New transitions+ choosing any transitions what you want by pressing P
+* New transitionsand choosing any transitions what you want by pressing P

 Before compiling the code:
 * Anyone who uses Visual Studio 2019, please change from debug to release and build it.